stanleywalker1/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+- I borrowed a mason jar (sadly I can’t use it permanently) and I felt it successfully reflected the colors across the water.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+- I would like to further experiment with light effects, diluting the water with some form of powder, maybe adding flakes or some alternative objects in the water.
+Also incorporating subtle vibration effects to the cellphone itself to effect the water could have an interesting effect

 ## Part C. Prototype the device